Services

 headspace.org.au

-• With a focus on early intervention, Headspace works with young people aged 12-25 year olds to provide support at a crucial time in their lives - to help get them back on track and strengthen their ability to manage their mental health in the future.
-Headspace centres act as a one-stop-shop for young people who need help with mental health, alcohol and other drugs and physical and sexual health.
+• With a focus on early intervention, Headspace works with young people aged 12-25 years to provide support at a crucial time in their lives and help get them back on track and strengthen their ability to manage their mental health in the future.

 Kids Helpline